sophiecollard/twitter-clone/backend/README.md

 The environment can be set to either `local` or `prod`.

-When set to `local`, the application will use an in-memory database.
+When set to `local`, the application will use mutable collections as an in-memory database.
 This is great for running a single instance of the application on a laptop during development, but can't be used in production because:
 * The data is not persisted to disk and is lost when the application is stopped.
 * The application can't be scaled beyond a single instance since there is no mechanism in place for sharing data between multiple instances.

-If the environment is set to `prod` instead, the application will attempt to connect to a [PostgreSQL instance](#postgresql-container).
+If the environment is set to `prod` instead, the application will attempt to connect to a [PostgreSQL database](#postgresql-container).

 ### PostgreSQL container

-To run the integration tests or to start the server with `ENVIRONMENT` set to `prod`, you must provide a PostgreSQL instance for the application to use.
+To run the integration tests or to start the server with `ENVIRONMENT` set to `prod`, you must provide a PostgreSQL database for the application to use.

 Start by setting the following env vars: